bitwrestler/peachy_code/README.md

 Peachy Code Server is a client-server architecture that supports direct loading of a codellama via PyTorch or can act as a proxy for Ollama.
 The codellama model is not included and must be obtained separately.
 The same is true of Ollama.

+Note: This client-server architecture is independent of the goals above.
+With a little adaptation, it could be used with any model and any prompts.

 ## Server
 ### Run in standard direct mode
 Usage: python PeachyCodeServer.py